-The following classes are recommended for students (ages 8 and over) wishing to focus on one or more styles of dance.
+The following classes are recommended for the older student wishing to focus on one or more styles of dance.
 Classes range from 45 minutes to 90 minutes (per subject.)
 Students may take class more than once per week, if so desired.
 It is proven to be more beneficial for students to participate at least twice per week, in order to advance and become well-rounded dancers:

 Ballet (beginning at age 9)